rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

    </pre>

-   ### Library Dependencies

    Groovy is based on Java.
 So there's semicolons.

+   ### Default Library Dependencies

-   But by default, Groovy includes these libraries, so you don’t need to explicitly import them:
+   NOTE: By default, Groovy includes these libraries, so you don’t need to explicitly import them:

    <pre>